Skip to main content

 If those pieces are weak, the device model becomes another source of rollout friction instead of the improvement it is supposed to be.

-Why OCPP 1.6's configuration model broke down
+Why did OCPP 1.6's configuration model break down?

 In OCPP 1.6, charger configuration is a flat key-value store.
 You read and write configuration using GetConfiguration and ChangeConfiguration with keys like HeartbeatInterval, MeterValuesSampledData, or AuthorizeRemoteTxRequests.